pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 up everything to follow their beliefs.
 But I see an opportunity here to do something that never has been done before, something that would improve the lives of everyone, and to do it for the right reasons.
-The Scholarly Commons would not only give more freedom to the the professional researchers, but would make knowledge itself more free and abundant.
+The Scholarly Commons will not only give more freedom to the professional researchers, but will open up opportunities for many more people to become involved in knowledge work, and make knowledge itself more free and abundant.

 <figure id="fig:jefferson" class="bq grab">